Web accessibility: Web Content Accessibility Guidelines

 In 1999 the Web Accessibility Initiative, a project by the World Wide Web Consortium (W3C), published the Web Content Accessibility Guidelines WCAG 1.0.

 On 11 December 2008, the WAI released the WCAG 2.0 as a Recommendation.
 WCAG 2.0 aims to be up to date and more technology neutral.
 Though web designers can choose either standard to follow, the WCAG 2.0 have been widely accepted as the definitive guidelines on how to create accessible websites.
 Governments are steadily adopting the WCAG 2.0 as the accessibility standard for their own websites.
 In 2012, the Web Content Accessibility Guidelines were also published as an ISO/IEC standard: "ISO/IEC 40500:2012: Information technology – W3C Web Content Accessibility Guidelines (WCAG) 2.0".
 In 2018, the WAI released the WCAG 2.1 Recommendation that extends WCAG 2.0.

 Criticism of WAI guidelines

 There has been some criticism of the W3C process, claiming that it does not sufficiently put the user at the heart of the process.
 There was a formal objection to WCAG's original claim that WCAG 2.0 will address requirements for people with learning disabilities and cognitive limitations headed by Lisa Seeman and signed by 40 organizations and people.
 In articles such as "WCAG 2.0: The new W3C guidelines evaluated", "To Hell with WCAG 2.0" and "Testability Costs Too Much", the WAI has been criticised for allowing WCAG 1.0 to get increasingly out of step with today's technologies and techniques for creating and consuming web content, for the slow pace of development of WCAG 2.0, for making the new guidelines difficult to navigate and understand, and other argued failings.

-Essential components of web accessibility

-The accessibility of websites relies on the cooperation of several components: